 Before deciding to withdraw from the university, a student should consult with his or her advisor to discuss the reasons for the withdrawal, and the student’s plan for continuing his or her education.
 A student who wishes to withdraw from all classes must complete the official university withdrawal process, which is initiated in the Center for Personal Development located in the Spaulding Building, Room 155.
 The appropriate steps in the process are as follows:

 A representative of the Center for Personal Development will contact the Office of Financial Aid to determine if the student is a financial aid loan recipient and if he or she has had a Federal Perkins Loan.
-Based on the students status, the following actions will be taken: If the Financial Aid Office advises that the student does not have financial aid, he or she is directed to the Dean of The Graduate School’s office.
+Based on the student’s status, the following actions will be taken: If the Financial Aid Office advises that the student does not have financial aid, he or she is directed to the office of the dean of school or college.
 The Personal Development staff member will indicate on the withdrawal form the name of the Financial Aid staff member with whom he or she spoke.

 If the Financial Aid representative indicates that the student has received any loans through our institution or previous institutions, but no Federal Perkins Loan funds, the student will be directed to a Financial Aid counselor for processing.
-Once the student has completed all financial requirements, he or she will then be directed to the Dean of The Graduate School.
+Once the student has completed all financial requirements, he or she will then be directed to the office of the dean of school or college.

 When extreme emergencies prevent a student from completing the withdrawal process in person, he or she must call the Center for Personal Development at 910-672-1203 within two working days of his or her departure from the university, and request special permission to process the withdrawal by mail.
 The appropriate forms must be returned within one week from the date they are mailed to the student.
 The student will be required to submit a written justification along with the forms before they will be accepted by the university.
 All correspondence must be directed to the Center for Personal Development.

-When extreme emergencies prevent a student from completing the withdrawal before the published deadline, the student must make the request for withdrawal from the university, in writing, to the Dean of The Graduate School.
+When extreme emergencies prevent a student from completing the withdrawal before the published deadline, the student must make the request for withdrawal from the university, in writing, to the dean of school or college.
 This request must include documentation of the circumstances that prevented the student from completing the process according to published deadlines.
 Such requests must be made by the end of the next regular semester after the semester for which the university withdrawal is requested.